 200 Calories of Broccoli Doesn’t Equal to 200 Calories of Sweets

-I think no one really believes that one with muscle building goals should have the same diet as one with weight loss goals.
+I don’t think anyone believes that someone with muscle-building goals should have the same diet as someone with weight loss goals.
 It’s just simply not enough to calculate your recommended calorie intake.
 Specific goals and exercises require specific macronutrients.
 This is why it’s necessary to move a step further and focus on your ideal macros as well.

 According to Precision Nutrition, you should have these macro intake ratios for the following fitness goals.